 Typically I avoid rhyming when I write poetry, but deep down there is a place in my heart for the art of the rhymed lyric, and sometimes it manifests when I least expect it.
 One of my earliest poems was such a manifestation.
 I was thinking about bad dreams and oracles, how sometimes my dreams feel realer than my wakeful reality, the sensation that I am being inducted deeper than I thought possible into what I can only describe as a slab of an absurd and very much alive superdensity.
 On one occasion this stuff took shape in the conception of the “Space Witch,” a dark matriarchal celestial being whom I know nothing about other than that she operates within the dream realm (singular dream inside a collective dream?).
 In moments like this I wonder whether the poem does not choose its own form and direction, and I am simply its accessory guide and sculptor, the hand by which its spirit is styled into temporal existence.
 The composition of the following piece advanced like a swelling orb a cosmic blaze I must purge in order to breathe easy.

 Listen to a reading of Space Witch, Thief of Dreams by Lucas Webley: http://twocitiesreview.com/2018/09/from-issue-19-space-witch-thief-of-dreams/

 Lastly, a variation of something I wrote on a since-scrapped page from a notebook:

-We are all one collective consciousness, dispersed out of its crown an unremitting flow of disparate and sometimes oblivious consciousnesses, at once sole and none and all, some strange trinity of being.
+We are collective consciousness, dispersed out of its crown an unremitting flow of disparate consciousnesses, oblivious, by and large, to the exponential collaborative order that binds us, at once sole and none and all, some strange trinity of being.
 We are impossible, like drops of water excreted from the full body of stone.